ACCarnall/bagpipes/docs/model_galaxies.rst

 All model_components options
 ----------------------------

-All of the physical parameters of a model are passed to ``Model_Galaxy`` within the ``model_components`` dictionary.
+All of the physical parameters of a model are passed to ``model_galaxy`` within the ``model_components`` dictionary.
 The example :ref:`above <model-components>` is the simplest possible ``model_components`` dictionary.
 The rest of this page takes you through the options you can use to build up the complexity of your model.

 To understand the implementation of each of the options described below please consult Section 3 of `Carnall et al. 2017 <https://arxiv.org/abs/1712.04452>`_.
 The numerical values given in this section are just placeholders.